Alternatives to Knots

 Note that plastic tensioners of this type can also be used as antenna insulators.

 I recently have been experimenting with several other types.
-So far, they seem to work best when the device is attached to the anchor, and the rope passed through it.
-(This keeps the adjustment point at a constant height.)
+Like the previous rope tensioners, they seem to work best when the device is attached to the anchor, and the rope passed through it.
 To accomplish that, I have tied small loops of rope to the adjusters that can secure it to a nail, branch, hook, or whatever is available.
 Then I double over the rope to make an “end” that is passed through the device.
-These actually work quite well, although there is a danger of forgetting and leaving the tensioning device attached to the tree when you are taking down the antenna.
+These actually work quite well, although there is a danger of forgetting and leaving the tensioner attached to the tree when you are taking down the antenna.
 For that reason I prefer bright colored rope for the loop, to make it easier to see.
 There may be other ways to use these – I am still experimenting.

 The push-button cord locks used on drawstrings for clothing, also can work well here.
 By folding the rope and passing it through the hole, it makes a loop that can be slipped over, or clipped to, an anchor.
 The rope can be adjusted when the lock is squeezed, then locks into place when it is released.